-The tentative location for mangrove plantation is shows in Figure 1, however, DPA should confirm these locations or any other suitable location for the plantation.
-While confirming to GUIDE, the DPA should accord that the locations are not owned by or planted by DPA or any other agencies currently or previously in order to avoid disputes.
-The sites will be then visited by GUIDE team with the officials from DPA authorities for the assessment of their suitability.
-The site/ location characteristics, soil and water quality, nature of the intertidal fauna, presence of risk factors such as grazing by cattle, camels or cutting for fodder, availability of propagules, signs of natural regeneration etc. will be considered to fix the potential site for plantation.
-Based on the prevailing water quality criteria as per the earlier studies, it is recommended to choose sites as shown in Figure 1, for the plantation of mangrove species, A. marina.
-The salinity levels at this entire area are generally ranging between 35 - 40 ppt which is suitable for the selected species.
-The pH of pour water is recorded to be in the range of 6.0 - 8.5.
+The location finalized for mangrove plantation is shown in Figure 1, as per their suitability including water and sediment quality characteristics, occurrence of intertidal fauna, availability of propagules, signs of natural regeneration etc. Further, based on the water quality characteristics reported elsewhere, the site is better choice for the plantation of mangrove species, A. marina.
+In the studies conducted earlier, the salinity levels of this area is reported to be ranging between 35 - 40 ppt which is suitable for the selected species.
+The pH of the pour water is recorded to be in the range of 6.0 - 8.5.
 In addition to the above said criteria, plantation in general should be established in Intertidal areas where a good tidal flushing is happening atleast 15 days in a month.

-Figure.1 Proposed locations for Mangrove plantation activities at DPA area
+Figure.1 Proposed location for Mangrove plantation activities at DPA area